 A lavishly produced booklet and dual CD titled Electronic Calendar of his early works and other pieces from the EMS era was produced by Space Age Recordings in 2015.

 Dr. Tom Hall, Course Leader of our Creative Music Technology degree, has published research on Peter’s collaborations, and in 2013 he organised a symposium and concert celebrating Peter’s work and 80th birthday.

-Peter Zinovieff has had an enormous influence on the evolution of electronic music, and he will be an inspirational role model for our Creative Music Technology and Audio Music Technology students.
-As a remarkable innovator and pioneer, we are delighted to welcome Dr Peter Zinovieff to our Anglia Ruskin community.
+Peter Zinovieff had an enormous influence on the evolution of electronic music, and was an inspirational role model for our Creative Music Technology and Audio Music Technology students.
+As a remarkable innovator and pioneer, we were delighted to welcome Dr Peter Zinovieff to our Anglia Ruskin community in 2015.